Democratic road to socialism: Definition

+Application

-Some academics, activists, and political commentators also apply the term democratic road to socialism to The Chilean Way to Socialism and the Presidency of Salvador Allende, a Marxist and democratic socialist in Chile.
-While Allende and the moderate factions of Popular Unity and the Socialist Party of Chile, which he reflected, never adopted the term, the democratic road to socialism has been applied to the 1970 to 1973 Chilean experience due to the Allende administration's commitment to Marxism, representative democracy, a gradual transition to socialism, and broader social movement politics.
+Some academics, activists, and political commentators retroactively apply the term democratic road to socialism to The Chilean Way to Socialism and the Presidency of Salvador Allende.
+While Allende and the moderate factions of Popular Unity and the Socialist Party of Chile he reflected never adopted the term, the Allende administration likewise shared a commitment to Marxism, representative democracy, a gradual transition to socialism, and broader social movement politics that rejected the possibility of achieving socialism by merely taking office, in favor of fundamental transformations to state and civil societal structures.

+Today, the democratic road to socialism is espoused by certain socialist politicians, such as former Bolivian Vice President Álvaro García Linera,^{:xii} and groups, such as the Bread and Roses caucus of the Democratic Socialists of America.
+The democratic road to socialism has influenced the development of Eurocommunism and the ideological trajectory of parties such as Syriza.

+Tristram Hunt and Bruno Jossa argue that Karl Marx and Friedrich Engels grew skeptical of "top-down revolutions" in their later writings, in favor of "a peaceful, democratic road to socialism."

+Differences with other socialist perspectives

 The democratic road to socialism is distinguished from evolutionary socialism to its right, as espoused by Eduard Bernstein, which advocates for incremental reform by primarily parliamentary means within liberal democracy, with the goal of ultimately achieving socialism through the state.
 Yet, it is also distinguished from revolutionary socialism to its left, which views capitalism as only able to be completely overthrown by non-reformist means, and does not see a transformative "capture" of the liberal state as a viable means to reach a socialist democracy.

-The democratic road to socialism is espoused by certain socialist politicians, such as Bolivian Vice President Álvaro García Linera,^{:xii} and groups, such as the Bread and Roses caucus of the Democratic Socialists of America.
-The democratic road to socialism has influenced the development of Eurocommunism and the ideological trajectory of parties such as Syriza.
-Additionally, Tristram Hunt and Bruno Jossa argue that Karl Marx and Friedrich Engels grew skeptical of "top-down revolutions" in their later writings, in favor of "a peaceful, democratic road to socialism."
+The democratic road to socialism further differs from libertarian socialism in its strong support for representative institutions and state transformation, and from Leninism in its rejection of vanguardism and "smashing" the old state machinery to construct a new one.